 Costa Rica’s Pacific coast is highly-developed.
-Spectacular beaches are lined with luxury resorts which offer access to the country’s famed eco-tourism points of interest.
+Spectacular beaches are lined with luxury resorts that offer access to the country’s famed eco-tourism points of interest.

 Panama Beach isn’t the only choice on the Pacific coast.
 Up-and-coming resort towns include Hermosa Beach and Coco Beach, just minutes from one another.

 Make sure you begin your stay with a taste of the country’s finest-crafted spirits.
 Like other countries in Central America and the Caribbean, rum is Costa Rica’s drink of choice.
 The country is home to one of the most-respected rum brands, Ron Centenario, which is produced using only indigenous sugarcane from fields and plantations.
 Try it out at Anejo at the Four Seasons Papagayo, or settle in at one of the friendly local watering holes – called ticos – and try a taste of guaro, a clear, distilled sugarcane liquor.

 If drinking rum is not your thing, or if you have an insatiable sweet tooth, you’ll be happy to know that Costa Rica is home to a burgeoning chocolate industry.
 Fair-trade gourmet treats are made and sold all over the country, but for a special experience, you have to check out the Don Olivo chocolate tour in La Fortuna de San Carlos in the north-central region.
 Learning about chocolate, from bean to bar, has never been so fun and delicious.

 During the tour, visitors are treated to an authentic depiction of how this delectable treat is grown, fermented, and processed for consumption.
 Of course, there are samples for you to enjoy against the backdrop of the surrounding volcanoes and forest.